uguravluklu/uguravluklu/README.md

 - 👋 Hi, I’m @uguravluklu
-- 👀 I’m interested in ...python SQL MYSQL
+- 👀 I’m interested in ...PYTHON, SQL, MYSQL
 - 🌱 I’m currently learning ...PYTHON
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Front-end Developer, Back-end Developer
-- 📫 How to reach me ...
+- 📫 How to reach me ...ugur3345@hotmail.com

 <!---
 uguravluklu/uguravluklu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.